Delphindae99/Neon-Dreamscape/README.md

 Note that you may need to manually update this icon set due to using manual git.
 If you have a GitHub account, you can watch and star the original repository for updates and run `git pull` in the icon root directory.
 If you installed through KDE Plasma Appearance settings or Discover, it should update automatically with GitHub.

 ### Dolphin File Manager
 In some cases, by default, Dolphin's icon will display as a purple file folder.
 This is because the icon, as is at install, is `system-file-manager`.
-For those who would like the blue dolphin icon pictured above, run
+For those who would like the gray dolphin icon pictured above, run

 `sudo nano /usr/share/applications/org.kde.dolphin.desktop`